About Phone Free New York

 Digital technology has transformed every facet of American life.
 Smartphones, laptops, and extraordinary communications technologies have created social connections, supercharged productivity, and dramatically grown the American economy.

-In New York, we have principled leadership – starting with Gov. Hochul – pushing for schools to take action to protect our kids' health and safeguard their freedom to receive education without distraction.
-However, despite top officials’ statements in favor of phone bans in New York City and State schools, there’s been no action.
-While appealing, phone bans have sometimes proved challenging to implement — especially in New York City, where we have 1,800 schools in 1,400 buildings.
+In New York, we have principled leadership pushing for schools to take action to protect our kids' health and safeguard their freedom to receive education without distraction.

-Right now, though, New York is lagging behind.
-As of January 2025, at least eight states have enacted measures banning or restricting students' use of cell phones in schools.
-These states are California, Florida, Indiana, Louisiana, Minnesota, Ohio, South Carolina, and Virginia.
+As of March 2025, at least nine states have enacted measures banning or restricting students' use of cell phones in schools.
+These states are Arkansas, California, Florida, Indiana, Louisiana, Minnesota, Ohio, South Carolina, and Virginia.
 The policies vary across states, ranging from outright bans to restrictions on usage during instructional time.
 Additionally, several other states are considering or implementing similar measures, including Arkansas, New Hampshire, New Jersey, Alabama and Maryland.

-This is rapidly becoming a national, bipartisan movement, with both Republican and Democratic-led states implementing or considering these restrictions.
+This is rapidly becoming a national, bipartisan movement.
 Parents and legislators of all political persuasions are realizing that excessive screen time is deeply detrimental to children’s well-being, in terms of their mental health, social development, and education.

 Our Goals